pmazaitis/tree-sitter-context/README.md

 ### Limitations

-A current issue: this parser does not play nicely with the `tree-sitter-latex` parser when it comes to deciding which parser should be user to handle a file with the extension `.tex` (resolving this is a WIP).
+For the moment, this parser does not play nicely with the `tree-sitter-latex` parser when it comes to deciding which parser should be user to handle a file with the extension `.tex` (resolving this is a WIP).

 ### Quirks